ClusterDB/ProcrastDonate/data-model.md

 # ProcrastDonate data model:

 This section outlines the schemas of the various collections to be stored in MongoDB.
-See the [REST API Routes](#rest-api-routes) section for information on how the data is to be accessed via the client(s).
+See the [REST API Endpoints](#rest-api-endpoints) section for information on how the data is to be accessed via the client(s).

 ## `user` collection
 Stores user account information, such as name, email, password, etc.